serverless/extensions/README.md

 git clone https://github.com/serverless/EXT
 ```

-## Docker

-Each Extension is a container, allowing you to use/make Extensions in any language and run them anywhere.
-As a result, Docker is required to use EXT.

-We recommend [installing Docker Desktop](https://www.docker.com/products/docker-desktop/) to get started with Docker, if you don't have it installed already.

 ## Building

-Currently, you must build Extensions locally via Docker before you can use them, or specify an Extension container within a container registry (e.g. Docker Hub).
+Currently, you must build each Extension locally via Docker before you can use it, or specify an Extension container within a container registry (e.g. Docker Hub).
 This will change with our upcoming Extensions Registry.

 If you have an Extension locally, within its root, run the `ext developer build` command to build the container image and make it available locally.
 Here is how that can be done using the `site` Extension within the [./extensions](./extensions):